 What happens if my student’s device is lost or stolen?

-All RISD-issued chromebooks will be tracked using theft recovery software on and off campus.
+All RISD-issued iPads and Chromebooks will be tracked using theft recovery software on and off campus.
 If a device is believed lost or stolen, students should contact a campus administrator or School Resource Officer (SRO) immediately.

 Is it possible for students to bypass device security settings or download programs to access inappropriate content?